ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 ### Modify the IPS policy

-Snort3 allows you to fine-tune setups with the `--tweaks` parameter.
+Snort 3 allows you to fine-tune setups with the `--tweaks` parameter.
 This feature allows you to use one of Snort's policy files to enhance the detection engine for improved performance or increased security.

-Snort3 includes four preset policy files: max_detect, security, balanced, and connectivity.
+Snort 3 includes four preset policy files: max_detect, security, balanced, and connectivity.

 The max_detect policy favors maximum security, whereas the connectivity policy focuses on performance and uptime, which may come at the expense of security.